bubbard/site-outage-service/README.md

 - logging
 - configuration

-Additionally, since the scope was very open, developing in spring allows it to be easily extended: event driven (with kafka listener), have it's own rest api, or be a simple cli command.
+Additionally, since the scope was very open, developing in spring allows it to be easily extended: event driven (with kafka listener), have it's own rest api, or be used as a Function as a service.

 ## Dependencies
 - Maven 3.6.3